TheNotary/edu_terminals/essay.md

   -

-###### Section 1 - How Do I Even Install Basic Web API Tools?
+###### Section 1 - Basic Web API Tools?
+  -

+###### Section 2 - All about terminals
+  - Terminals!
     - A terminal comes with windows... but it really sucks hard
     - A terminal comes with git, and is decent
     - What makes a good terminal?

-###### Section 2 - Terminals are Just like Folder Browsing but more powerful
+    - Terminals are Just like Folder Browsing but more powerful
       - Let's do a side-by-side comparison
+      - mkdir
+      - ls
+      - cd
+      - echo hello
+      - echo hello > my_file
+      - cat my_file

-###### Section 3 - What are Commands and Arguments?
+    - So let's break those codes up...
+What are Commands and Arguments?

+###### Section 3 - All about git
+  - What it does
+  - Common Commands
+    - git init
+    - git add .
+    - git commit -m "INSERT MESSAGE DESCRIBING THE CHANGE YOU MADE TO YOUR CODE"
+  - Sharing your code on Github.com

+###### Section 4 - All about Fundamental Programming
-  -
+  - It's all just strings

+  From the perspective of an API developer, programming is simply reading string data, preforming some kind of logic against the string, and outputting the results of this logic step.

+  - Type Primitives "It's like math and variables"

+  - Your first program (puts "Fancy Report")

-  -
+  - Methods/ Functions

 # Section 1 - How Do I Even Install Basic Web API Tools?